alexander-irbis/finshir/README.md

     -h, --help       Prints help information
         --use-tls    Use a TLS connection instead of the ordinary TCP protocol.
 It might be used to test HTTPS-based services.
-        --use-tor    Torify all sockets by connecting to a SOCKS5 proxy running on 127.0.0.1:9050 -V, --version    Prints version information
+    -V, --version    Prints version information

 OPTIONS:
-        --connect-timeout <TIME-SPAN>        If a timeout is reached and a socket wasn't connected, the program will retry the operation later.
+        --connect-timeout <TIME-SPAN>        Try connect a socket within a specified timeout.
+If a timeout is reached and a socket wasn't connected, the program will retry the operation later [default: 30secs]

-                                             Note that this option currently doesn't work on sockets which are trying to connect through Tor. [default: 30secs]
     -c, --connections <POSITIVE-INTEGER>     A number of connections the program will handle simultaneously.
 This option also equals to a number of coroutines [default: 1000] --date-time-format <STRING>          A format for displaying local date and time in log messages.
 Type `man